amirongit/notecode/algebra.md

 ### Graphing linear equations in two variables
 - each point in the graph represents one of the infinite solutions of the equation
 #### Intercepts
-- the intersection between the graph and 'y' axis is called y-intercept
+- the intersection of graph & 'y' axis is called y-intercept
-- the intersection between the graph and 'y' axis is called x-intercept
+- the intersection of graph & 'x' axis is called x-intercept
 #### Steps
 - two ordered pairs are needed, solving for intercepts is usually faster
 - the graph can then be drawn between & after two points (implied by the ordered pairs)